Top universities in New York City: Columbia or NYU? | Top Universities

 NYU’s central Washington Square location has no walls or gates separating it from the surrounding streets, which are filled with restaurants, bars and cafés.
 Studying here means you can expect to be at the centre of one of the most culturally dynamic areas in the world.

-New York itself is consistently ranked within the top 20 of the QS Best Student Cities ranking, with a score of seventh in the student view indicator, which is based on a survey asking students to rate their city on aspects such as affordability, ease of getting around, employment opportunities, arts and culture and more.
+New York itself is consistently ranked highly in the QS Best Student Cities ranking, including for the student view indicator, which is based on a survey asking students to rate their city on aspects such as affordability, ease of getting around, employment opportunities, arts and culture and more.

 Student community